Skip to content

 Key Designs

-A cross-entropy loss forces the auxiliary MLLM to generate the target answer given the trigger image and trigger question:
+Semantic alignment alone is insufficient to drive the model to actually "generate" the target text.
+This path uses cross-entropy loss to force the auxiliary MLLM to generate the target answer token-by-token given the trigger image and question:

 \[\mathcal{L}_{\text{res}}(x, a_{\text{tar}}) = -\log f_\theta(a_{\text{tar}}|x) = -\sum_{t=1}^{|a_{\text{tar}}|} \log f_\theta(a_t^{\text{tar}}|x, a_{<t}^{\text{tar}})\]